The Greatest of All Time: Controversies

 After the announcement of the film's title, Telugu film director Naresh Kuppili reportedly raised objections against the title, stating that he was already working on a project with the same title, and demanded a stall on the Tamil film's release until the issues were cleared.

 Following the release of "Whistle Podu", a social activist filed a police complaint at Mylapore Police Station in Chennai to DGP Office, stating that the lyrical video did not feature any disclaimer on drinking or smoking and promotes drug addiction and rowdyism to the youth, demanding an action towards Vijay and a ban on the song.

 After the reservations for the film began in Tamil Nadu, Rohini Silver Screens, a multiplex in Koyambedu received complaints on social media platforms for charging high prices of ₹390 per ticket, with the food options being mandatory for the audiences, despite government restrictions.
 This was followed by a social activist filing a formal complaint at the Chennai Police Commissionerate office demanding action against theatres which were charging above the government-stipulated for the film and crackdown on theatres running unauthorised shows outside of permitted hours.

 Future

 In the film's mid-credits scene, it was announced that a sequel, seemingly titled GOAT vs OG, was in development.
 However, the project's viability was questioned by the media due to Vijay's shift to politics.
-In March 2025, Prabhu said the next update on the sequel would be made in 2026, which is the same year as the upcoming Tamil Nadu Legislative Assembly Elections where Vijay will contest.
+In March 2025, Prabhu said the next update on the sequel would be made after 2026, the year Vijay would contest in the Tamil Nadu Legislative Assembly election.